 Genetics and Mental Health

 It has long been known that some conditions tend to run in families.
 In fact, much of our understanding of mental health conditions comes from family, adoption, and twin studies.
-For example, if an identical twin has schizophrenia , the other twin has about a 47% chance of also developing it.
-With the goal of adding to this body of knowledge, researchers are studying the possible links between certain genes and serious conditions like schizophrenia, depression , and bipolar disorder .
+For example, if an identical twin has schizophrenia, the other twin has at least a 50% chance of also developing it.
+With the goal of adding to this body of knowledge, researchers are studying the possible links between certain genes and serious conditions like schizophrenia, depression, and bipolar disorder.